daniel-yj-yang/ml/model_training_and_optimization/README.md

 Approach | Pros | Cons
 --- | --- | ---
-Batch | - More stable convergence | - May have local minimum<br/>- Very slow for large data sets<br/>- Take a lot of memory Stochastic (SGD) | - Faster learning for large data sets<br/>- May avoid local minimum due to the noise | - Harder to converge<br/>- Higher variance
+Batch GD or just GD  | - More stable convergence | - May have local minimum<br/>- Very slow for large data sets<br/>- Take a lot of memory
+(Truly) Stochastic (SGD) | - Faster learning for large data sets<br/>- May avoid local minimum due to the noise | - Harder to converge<br/>- Higher variance
 Mini-Batch | - More robust convergence than batch by avoiding local minimum<br/>- Take less memory than batch<br/> | - Need to specify n (mini-batch size, usually 32)

 <hr>